Grey Box Application Testing: What It Is and Why You Need It

 [...]

-Within the code, we observed that the allocate_network function maps to an URL, where $id is the site identifier, and $view is the action to perform.
+Within the code, we observed that the allocate_network function maps to a URL, where $id is the site identifier, and $view is the action to perform.
 Additionally, we can see that the $requestData parameter submitted to the processDataFromRequest function is user-supplied.
 Knowing this, we attempted to craft and access the URL through the application.

-In layman’s terms, our grey box pen tests were able to find issues affecting the application by leveraging the source code provided that otherwise could have gone missing with typical black box dynamic testing.
+In layman’s terms, our grey box application tests were able to find issues affecting the application by leveraging the source code provided that otherwise could have gone missing with typical black box dynamic testing.
 Our AppSec team reported these two critical findings related to input validation and worked with the clients to remediate them before the apps went live.

 PASTA Threat Modeling: The Process for Attack Simulation and Threat Analysis